Nonlinear Weighted Directed Acyclic Graph and A Priori Estimates for Neural Networks: Preliminaries

 \subsection{Feedforward Neural Networks}

 In this section, we firstly introduce some commonly-used feedforward neural networks.
-An artificial neural network (ANN) is a feedforward neural network when the connections of its nodes (neurons) do not form a cycle.
-Some of the nodes are activated by a nonlinear function, and this function is termed the activation function.
-We use $\sigma(\cdot)$ to signify the ReLU activation, and it is obviously $1$-Lipschitz.
-We denote the output function of a neural network as $f(\vx;\vtheta)$, where $\vx$ is a training sample, and $\vtheta$ is the vector containing all parameters of the function.
-We list out some typical examples of feedforward neural network and these examples will be studied later from a different viewpoint.
+An artificial neural network~(NN) is a feedforward neural network when the connections of its nodes (neurons) do not form a cycle.
+Some of the nodes are activated by a nonlinear function, and this function is termed the activation function. {We use $\sigma(\cdot)$ to signify the ReLU activation, i.e., $\sigma(x)=\max \{0,x\}$.
+Thus $\sigma(\cdot)$ is $1$-Lipschitz because $\Abs{\sigma(z)-\sigma(z')} \leq C_\mathrm{L}\Abs{z-z'}$ with $C_\mathrm{L}=1$ for all $z,z'\in\sR$.} We denote the output function of a neural network as $f(\vx;\vtheta)$, where $\vx$ is a training sample, and $\vtheta$ is the vector containing all parameters of the function. {We list out some typical examples of feedforward neural network and these examples will be studied later from a different viewpoint.
+Since nodes of a feedforward neural network do not form a cycle, each network can be analogously treated as a weighted DAG~\cite{neyshabur2017thesis}, see the next section for more details.}

 {\bf 1.
 Two-layer Neural Network}